yining1023/curriculum/FriendlyMachineLearning.md

 While this session can work as an introduction class to various machine learning concepts, ideally students can continue exploring more creative uses of machine learning.

   - :30 Overview, context, examples and vocabulary
-  - :30 Living coding session: How to use KNN to build a Teachable Machine
+  - :45 Living coding session: How to use KNN to build a Teachable Machine
   - :30 Try it yourself: Experiement with other examples in ml5.js
-  - :15 Quick and dirty show: Show what you built
   - :15 Wrap-up discussion & sharing, reflection or journal and next steps

 ### Materials